 General principle: Going beyond normal differences

-Less important, and less easy to understand, I think, are the EAT’s views on how it may be helpful to look at fellow workers doing similar jobs or tasks, to see if the relative difference between the claimant’s abilities with and without the impairment falls within the degree of fluctuation in ordinary performance normally found in people without the impairment.
+Less important, and more difficult, I think, are the EAT’s views on how it may be helpful to look at fellow workers doing similar jobs or tasks, to see if the relative difference between the claimant’s abilities with and without the impairment falls within the degree of fluctuation in ordinary performance normally found in people without the impairment.
 The EAT did not say this comparison with fellow workers need necessarily be made, but thought it may help.
 The main thrust of the EAT’s decision was that the Employment Tribunal in this case did not make an error of law by taking fellow workers into account – though the EAT placed a limit on how far that can be done

 The Paterson case and other previous EAT cases agree with Igweike about focusing on the difference in the individual’s abilities with versus without the impairment, but have gone further by saying that if that difference is more than the kind of difference one might expect taking a cross-section of the population, then the effects are substantial: ‘Substantial effect’>Going beyond normal differences between people.
 The Igweike case just suggested looking at fellow workers doing similar tasks rather than a cross-section of the population, and saw the comparison as a helpful factor rather the determining one.
 Also, so far as I know, EAT cases before Igweike have not really tried to discuss how the comparison should work.

 Application to stammering